Code-Institute-Submissions/Jonasitoelprogramador-Milestone1/README.md

 Balsamiq: was used to create wireframes of the website to serve as a reference point when coding. (link: https://balsamiq.com/)
 Shutterstock: was used to source some of the images for the site. (link: https://www.shutterstock.com/)
 Unsplash: was used to source some of the images for the site. (link: https://unsplash.com/)

+##Testing

+1. As a First Time Visitor, I want to have a positive emotional response when visiting the site (be impressed with the quality of the website) to that I am encouraged to return.
+    1. The landing page has a hero image designed to attract the user's attention and to give the impression of quality.
+    2. The website follows a strict colour schemata designed to give the impression of control and attention to detail.
+    3. The website combines humour and a light-hearted tone e.g. in the "quote" section on the home page and the "fact file" section on the product info page.
+The aim of this is to entertain users as well as to educate them about Tapenade adding to their positive experience.

+2. As a First Time Visitor, I want to be able to move through the website in order to access the site's content.
+    1. There is a clear and intuitive navigation bar that provides clear links to the 3 pages of the site.
+    2. The links change colour when hovered over in order to assure the user that the links work and that they are fully responsive.
+    3. The nav-bar occurs across all three pages of the website so as to always give the user the option of navigating to another page.

+3. As a First Time Visitor, I want to be able to understand the basics of the brand and the products that are being promoted.
+    1. The landing page of the site has a lot of imagery which ties into the overall theme of the brand (olives and tapenade) and there is an explanation of tapenade (the main product) below the hero image.
+The top of this section is visible in order to show the fitst-time user that there is more content on the page.
+    2. There is a clearly labelled "about us" page which contains text detailing the history and aim of the brand.
+    3. There is also a clearly labelled "product info" page which showcases the 3 products with images and text description.

+1. As a Returning Visitor, I want to be able to contact the business and be able to find their social meadia links.
+    1. In the footer, which exists across all three pages, there is a phone number and email address of the business so that users are able to find the information to contact the company whichever page they are on.
+    2. The footer also features social media links which are in the format of icons in other make them more eye-catching and also change colour when hovered over in the same way as the nav-bar links.
+    3. Furthermore, there is a "Contact Us" section of the "About Us" page which allows the user to contact the company without having to leave the site.
+2. As a Returning Visitor, I want to be able to access the website on various different screen sizes and for it still to evoke a positive response.
+    1. By implementing a combination of bootstrap responsive design and media queries at varying viewport widths, the website is fully responsive with regards to the viewport size of the device that it is being viewed on.
+    2. Thus, the user...